-Rolling Force [daN] Fig.5.
-The variation of microhardness HV 10 of AlSn10 alloy depending of the increase of finishing force, with lubricant.
+Fig.6.
+The variation of microhardness HV10 for AlSn10 alloy, depending of increase of

-A.1 and A.2 obtained without lubricating oil, we will observe that in both cases the presence of lubricating oil decreases the hardness of antifriction alloy layer.
-According to Table 4, comparing tests A.6 with A7, and A.9 with A.10, when finishing force increases, the influence of lubricating oil is insignificant.
+In addition, if we compare these values with the similar ones, A.1 and A.2 obtained without lubricating oil, we will observe that in both cases the presence of lubricating oil decreases the micro hardness of antifriction alloy layer.
+According to table 4, when finishing force increases, can be notified that, comparing tests A.6 with A7, and A.9 with A.10, the influence of lubricating oil is insignificant.

 3.2.
-Conclusions:
+PARTIAL CONCLUSIONS:

-For AlSn10 alloy, can be observed the following:
+For AISn10 alloy, can be observed the following: